-Justice Dept. Intervenes To Take Over Trump's Defense In Defamation Lawsuit
+Justice Department Intervenes To Take Over Trump's Defense In Defamation Lawsuit

 BRING IT!@kaplanrobbie @JoshuaMatz8https://t.co/ebwkZJQTyD

-Robbie Kaplan, Carroll's attorney, said in a statement that the Justice Dept.'s argument is "shocking."
+Robbie Kaplan, Carroll's attorney, said in a statement that the Justice Department's argument is "shocking."

 "It offends me as a lawyer, and offends me even more as a citizen," Kaplan wrote.

 Carroll's lawsuit had reached a critical stage in state court.
-Last month a judge rejected the president's request to temporarily halt the proceedings, ruling the case could move forward.
-Carroll has asked the judge to order Trump to provide a DNA sample as part of pre-trial discovery.
+Last month, a judge rejected the president's request to temporarily halt the proceedings.
+Carroll has asked the judge to order Trump to provide a DNA sample as part of pretrial discovery.
 Trump may also be required to sit for a deposition.